polyaxon/polyaxon/site/docs/setup/connections/artifacts.md

   * mountPath: path where to mount the volume content in the container
   * readOnly: if th volume should be mounted in read only mode.

-Users should be aware as well, that by losing the node where the host path is defined, all data will be lost as well.
+> **Note**: If you the node where the host path is defined is lost, all data will be lost as well.

 ### Example usage as the default artifactsStore